zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_ios.md

-// Plays an audio effect file. let soundId = 1 // The sound ID of the audio effect file to be played. let filePath = "your filepath" // The file path of the audio effect file. let loopCount = 1 // The number of playback loops. -1 means an inifinite loop. let pitch = 1 // Sets the pitch of the audio effect. let pan = 1 // Sets the spatial position of the audio effect.
+// Plays an audio effect file. let soundId = 1 // The sound ID of the audio effect file to be played. let filePath = "your filepath" // The file path of the audio effect file. let loopCount = 1 // The number of playback loops. -1 means an infinite loop. let pitch = 1 // Sets the pitch of the audio effect. let pan = 1 // Sets the spatial position of the audio effect.
 0 means the effect shows ahead. let gain = 0 // Sets the volume.
 The value ranges between 0 and 100.
 100 is the original volume.